For Virginia landlords, collecting a security deposit from your tenant offers many benefits, such as the following:

 Written Notice after Security Deposit Receipt

-Under Virginia security deposit laws, landlords are not legally required to provide a written receipt for the security deposit.
+Under Virginia security deposit laws, landlords are not legally required to provide a written notice to the tenant for the security deposit.

 Reasons to Withhold a Tenant’s Security Deposit in Virginia